uber/baseweb/rfcs/pagination-component.md

 `StatefulContainer` API and the following

+* All properties of the StatefulContainer except `children` function
 * `labels: {prevButton, nextButton, preposition}`
   Set of labels to use for the buttons and preposition, defaults to
     `{prevButton: 'Prev', nextButton: 'Next', preposition: 'of'}`